 What is a cohort analysis chart?

-If you’re reading this, you’ve probably seen one already, but it’s worth covering the basics of what charts show — and to do that we’ll have to dial back slightly to what makes a cohort.
+If you’re reading this, you’ve probably seen one already - If not, you can check out our step-by-step guide on how to create a cohort analysis chart here for more info.
+But it’s worth covering the basics of what charts show — and to do that we’ll have to dial back slightly to what makes a cohort.
 Simply put, a cohort is a specific group of people with a shared characteristic or criteria.
 This common denominator could be the first product people bought from you, the channel or ad they came to your website from, or their age or home country.

 By having this element in common, a cohort analysis chart allows you to compare the behavior and metrics of these different cohorts over time.
 From this you can find the highest or lowest-performing cohorts and see which factors are impacting that performance.